psycopg/psycopg/docs/basic/concepts.rst

 program without closing) does not commit an ongoing transaction;
 database content changes are lost unless the `~Connection.commit()` method is explicitly called.
-As shown in the :ref:`example below <usage>`, automatic commit upon connection close can be obtained by using a connection object as a context manager.
+As explained in the :ref:`example below <usage>`, automatic commit upon connection close can be obtained by using a connection object as a context manager.

 .. __: https://www.postgresql.org/docs/current/tutorial-transactions.html